Jefferson-Khy/ToDo-App/README.md

 - **Component Architecture**: All class components demonstrated in the tutorial have been converted to functional components.
 This change was made because functional components are easier to understand and use, especially with hooks.
 - **Notifications**: Instead of using default alerts for notifications, this project utilizes the `react-toastify` library.
 This enhancement makes notifications more aesthetically pleasing and user-friendly.
 - **Future Plans**: There are plans to add error handling with try-catch blocks, implement additional styling, and possibly introduce more features to enhance the application's functionality.
 - **Docker Integration**: As part of the learning process, Docker was used to containerize the application.
-The goal is to deploy the application to a hosting service for practical experience in software deployment.
+The goal is to deploy the application to a hosting service for practical experience in software deployment. ***UPDATE*** pushed the Docker image to google Kubernetes and is live on this url "http://35.224.206.239/"

 ## Running the Project